 Nelson Homes builds modular homes, which can be faster to build, as well as less costly than other new homes.
 The parts are built off-site while the foundation for the home is under construction.
 Once the parts are delivered, says Rutherford, construction takes 45 to 60 days.

-“We build homes from 1,500 to several thousand square feet and, depending on the size, we can finish it for $80 to $90 per square foot,” he says.
+Modular home builder Nelson Homes builds from 1,500 to several thousand square feet and, depending on the size, can finish for $80 to $90 per square foot, Schumacher says.

-“A design-build company will cost less than working with an architect and interior designer,” says Fritz.
+“A design-build company will cost less than working with an architect and interior designer,” reminds Fritz, of Horizon Builders.
 “Just make sure you get everything defined and in detail so you know, for example, what kind of ceramic tile you’re getting.
 Look at the numbers you’re quoted, too, to make sure you understand what’s included in the price.
 Don’t just go with the lowest price because you may find yourself spending more to upgrade things later.”

-For more information on building costs, see our article here.
-If you’re ready to get started on building a home on your land, most builders can recommend several lenders with expertise in construction finance and can work with you to make your dream home a reality.
+If you’re ready to get started on building a home on your land, most builders can recommend several lenders with expertise in construction finance and can work with you to make building your dream home on your dream lot a reality.